Ray Super Remote

 The Ray Super Remote is a touchscreen universal remote control that recommends what to watch and controls your home.
 The product consists of a touchscreen remote and a charging stand.
 The remote can control TV's, cable boxes, receivers, Blu-ray players, game consoles and certain smart lights and thermostats.

-History

 The Ray Super Remote was created by Ray Enterprises in New York City and launched in October 2015.

-Feb 2017 - Ray Enterprises laid all employees off and closed its business.
+In February 2017, Ray Enterprises laid all employees off and closed its business.